EMCECS/ecs-broker-tile/README.md

 ## Current Status

-Currently, the Tile version 2.3.2 is available for download via the [Pivotal Network product page](https://network.pivotal.io/products/ecs-service-broker/).
+Currently, the Tile version 2.3.3 is available for download via the [Broadcom Support portal](https://support.broadcom.com/group/ecx/productdownloads?subfamily=ECS%20Service%20Broker%20for%20VMware%20Tanzu).
+* This is the last release of the tile, no further versions will be released.
+* Support for the tile will end on May 25, 2025.
+No support will be provided after this date.

 ## Requirement